 Partner at the Charter School Growth Fund (CSGF)

 Julia Freeland Fisher

-Director of Education Research at the Clayton-Christensen Institute
+Director of Education at Clayton Christensen Institute

 Take part in an invite-only conversation between leaders, practitioners, and researchers to design solutions for our complex k-12 problems.
 We'll tackle the question, "How can tech best extend the power of humans?"

 Participate in an exchange of the best implementation success stories from across the country.
 District leaders, building leaders, classroom leaders, and student leaders will all share what’s working for them and how they got to where they are today.